UPPMAX/HPC-python/docs/index.rst

    - **We aim to give this course in spring and fall every year.**

-.. admonition:: **Your expectations?**

-    - Find best practices for using Python at an HPC centre
-    - Learn how to use and install packages
-    - Use the HPC capabilities of Python

-    **Not covered**

-    - Improve python *coding* skills
-    - Specifics of other clusters

 .. warning::

   **Target group**

   - The course is for present or presumptive users at UPPMAX, HPC2N, LUNARC, NSC or possibly other clusters in Sweden.
-  - Therefore we apply python solutions on all three clusters, so a broad audience can benefit.
+  - Therefore we apply python solutions on all four clusters, so a broad audience can benefit.
   - We also provide links to the Python/Jupyter documentation at other Swedish HPC centres with personell affiliated to NAISS.

   **Cluster-specific approaches**